Virtual fairs and the new commercial normality

 The virtual fair as an alternative to trade fairs

 The integration of digital tools in all areas of society has been moving forward for years now, but everything points to the fact that the Covid-19 pandemic is going to be a dizzying boost to its definitive expansion.
-Companies are likely to reduce their travel and meetings, and many formalities and procedures that were previously on-site will take advantage of the full potential of new technologies to improve their health security and, incidentally, costs and effectiveness.
+Companies are likely to reduce their travel and meetings, and many formalities and procedures that were previously face-to-face will take advantage of the full potential of new technologies to improve the safety of their health and, incidentally, costs and effectiveness.

 The operation of a virtual fair is similar to that of a face-to-face trade fair: participants access the different pavilions, visit their stands and interact with other attendees through avatars.
 The goal is to always create an experience as relevant as possible for both exhibitors and visitors.

-The companies have a virtual stand personalised with their corporate brand where their commercials can attend the participants who require it.
+The companies have a virtual stand personalised with their corporate brand where their sales representatives can attend to the participants on request.
 Visitors can also view and save videos, documents and online presentations to their profile for later review.
 In a virtual environment you can also organise talks, chat rooms, seminars or presentations, networking sessions, product showrooms, etc.

-In addition, virtual fairs offer advantages such as their much broader scope, since they allow reaching a global audience, without space and time restrictions.
+In addition, virtual fairs offer advantages such as their much broader reach, since they allow a global audience to be reached, without space and time restrictions.

 Another key is the ease offered by online platforms to measure in detail the success of the investment made in an event.
 Thanks to the different analytical tools, attendance and participation can be tracked in real time, and exhibitors can easily know the ROI and thus evaluate their performance in the virtual fair.